2017 10

 2014 Leoville Las Cases 95-96p

 Tasted in April 2017.
-Very impressive for the vintage, powerful and strong, precise, great complexity and richness, sublime finish.
+It's very impressive for the vintage, powerful and precise, with great complexity and richness, and a sublime finish.

 2012 Leoville Las Cases 94p

-Tasted twice - last time in September 2017.
+Tasted three times - last time in June 2025.
 Consistent notes.
-Great black fruit aroma on the nose and polished tasty fruit on the palate.
-Very accessible right now /September 2017).
+Captivating black fruit aroma on the nose and polished, tasty fruit on the palate.
 Precise and focused, great complexity and richness, sublime finish.
 Perfect restaurant wine.
-It'll keep for a long time.
+It'll age well.

 2004 Leoville Las Cases 94p

 Tasted in September 2017.
-Aromatic and very complex, excellent structure and very long finish.
+Aromatic and complex, with excellent structure and a very long finish.
 Splendid balance.
 Very stylish wine.
 A keeper.

 2003 Leoville Las Cases 94p

 Tasted in September 2017.
 I rate this wine higher than in 2001.
-There's no sign of heated fruit here despite excessively high temperatures (well over 40 degrees C in the month and August).
+There is no sign of heated fruit here, despite excessively high temperatures (well over 40 degrees C in August).
 The yield was half of the normal for the property.
-Quite intense with well-integrated fruit and tannin, a fine sweetness of fruit and splendid complexity.
+Quite intense with well-integrated fruit and tannin, a delicate sweetness of fruit, and splendid complexity.
 Long aftertaste.
 At its peak now.

 2001 Leoville Las Cases 93p

-Tasted twice - last time in September 2017.
+Tasted three times - last time in June 2025.
 Consistent notes.
-It's been 14 years between my two TNs on this wine and to say it frankly - it hasn't changed that much!!
-In April 2003, I asked myself, if this wine could match Bordeaux' First Growth.
+It's been 14 years since my previous tasting notes on this wine, and to be frank, it hasn't changed that much.
+In April 2003, I asked myself if this wine could match a First Growth's wine.
 It almost did!
-With such richness of nuances, concentration, depth and length, this wine could conquer the whole world.
-A masterpiece for 30-40 years lay in the cellar.
-Jean-Hubert Delon continues in the most exemplary way his father's eminent wine-work.
-Then in September 2017, it still was young as ever, a blockbuster wine with tons of ripe fruit and ripe tannin.
+With such richness of nuances, concentration, depth, and length, this wine could conquer the whole world.
+A masterpiece that will last 30-40 years in the cellar.
+Jean-Hubert Delon continues in the most exemplary way his father's eminent wine work.
+Then, in September 2017, it was still as young as ever, a blockbuster wine with tons of ripe fruit and ripe tannin.
+Still breathtaking in June 2025!
 This wine can keep forever!!

 1996 Leoville Las Cases 96p